Cordtus/ibc-apps/docs/ibc-callbacks-integration.md

 - You have existing IBC Hooks integrations
 - You need the specific sender address transformation pattern

-**IMPORTANT**: Callbacks and IBC Hooks are mutually exclusive - you cannot use both in the same middleware stack.
+**IMPORTANT**: Callbacks and IBC Hooks are mutually exclusive in the transfer stack — do not combine them for the same base app.

 ## Prerequisites